 - 3. Where are your gang policy/regulations located/electronically communicated?
 It is available electronically over the Calvert County Public Schools web site. - 4.
-What educational gang awareness programs are your school system providing for students, staff, and volunteers?
+What educational gang awareness programs does your school system provide to students, staff, and volunteers?

 The school system's web-site; Students Rights and Responsibilities Booklet; and grade level assemblies for each school in the system.